Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity. – Charles Mingus

 You are expected to be familiar with the CS Department policy on cheating and with the CS Department code of conduct.
 This course will adhere to the CSU Academic Integrity Policy.
 At a minimum, violations will result in a grading penalty in this course and a report to the Office of Conflict Resolution and Student Conduct Services.

 Lectures: MWF, 1pm - 1:50pm in room 130 in the computer science building.

 On-campus and distance-learning students will be able to watch video recordings of the lectures.

 CS440, Introduction to Artificial Intelligence, is a prerequisite for this course.
 Discuss this with the instructor if you have not taken CS440.
 Most helpful for CS545 are courses in linear algebra, statistics, and probability, and programming experience with at least two languages.
 Consult the instructor to determine if you are sufficiently prepared.

 Learning from Data.
 Yaser S. Abu-Mostafa, Malik Magdon-Ismail, Hsuan-Tien Lin, 2012.
 Be careful when buying this book on Amazon - it should cost you around $28!

-There are established benefits of visiting us in our office hrs!
+There are established benefits of visiting at office hours!